OnePointGlobal/OnePoint-API-Documentation-V2/docs/Stop.md

 ## The Process
 The STOP keyword triggers a special process within the OnePoint Global system that consists of the following steps:

-1. The mobile number is placed on the OnePoint Global STOP List
+1. The mobile number is placed on the OnePoint Global STOP List.
 1. You are notified that this has taken place should you have a [Callback](Callbacks.md) set up.

+> It is possible to opt out of OnePoint Globals STOP List management and refer all STOPS to your platform.
+By using your OnePoint Global Account you can confirm that you agree to supporting specific country regulations and we will pass all message back to your platform for management.
+Please note, at the same time we will be managing the numbers for our other clients, which will mean that they will be added to the relevant STOP lists.

 ### Unstopping
 The recipient can cancel their entry in the stop list by replying with START, YES or UNSTOP.